clxrityy/mjanglin.com/src/README.md

 ### Utilities

-Utilities for the bot should fall under 1 of these 2 categories:
+Utilities for the bot should fall under 1 of these 3 categories:
 1. **Function**
 2. **Resource**
+3. **Cass**

 #### Functions